Skip to main content

 • Severe: person is unconscious; eyes do not open, even with stimulation.
 Loss of consciousness lasting more than 6 hours.

-• Contusion is a bruise to a specific area of the brain caused by an impact to the head; also called coup or contrecoup injuries.
+• A contusion is a bruise to a specific area of the brain caused by an impact to the head; also called coup or contrecoup injuries.
 In coup injuries, the brain is injured directly under the area of impact, while in contrecoup injuries it is injured on the side opposite the impact.

-• Diffuse axonal injury (DAI) is a shearing and stretching of the nerve cells at the cellular level.
+• A diffuse axonal injury (DAI) is a shearing and stretching of the nerve cells at the cellular level.
 It occurs when the brain quickly moves back and forth inside the skull, tearing and damaging the nerve axons.
 Axons connect one nerve cell to another throughout the brain, like telephone wires.
 Widespread axonal injury disrupts the brain’s normal transmission of information and can result in substantial changes in a person’s wakefulness.

-• Hematoma is a blood clot that forms when a blood vessel ruptures.
+• A hematoma is a blood clot that forms when a blood vessel ruptures.
 Blood that escapes the normal bloodstream starts to thicken and clot.
 Clotting is the body’s natural way to stop the bleeding.
 A hematoma may be small or it may grow large and compress the brain.
 Symptoms vary depending on the location of the clot.
 A clot that forms between the skull and the dura lining of the brain is called an epidural hematoma.
 A clot that forms between the brain and the dura is called a subdural hematoma.
 A clot that forms deep within the brain tissue itself is called an intracerebral hematoma.
 Over time the body reabsorbs the clot.
-Sometimes surgery is performed to remove large clots.
+Sometimes surgery is performed to remove large clots

 Secondary brain injury occurs as a result of the body’s inflammatory response to the primary injury.
 Extra fluid and nutrients accumulate in an attempt ot heal the injury.
 In other areas of the body, this is a good and expected result that helps the body heal.
 However, brain inflammation can be dangerous because the rigid skull limits the space available for the extra fluid and nutrients.
 Brain swelling increases pressure within the head, which causes injury to parts of the brain that were not initially injured.
 The swelling happens gradually and can occur up to 5 days after the injury.